My Photography & Travel Guide to Athens, Greece

 Foods You Should Try in Greece

-• Moussaka—Moussaka is an eggplant and ground meat casserole topped with a thick, creamy layer of bechamel sauce.
-Sometimes, it’s made with potato or zucchini instead of eggplant.
+Moussaka: An eggplant and ground meat casserole topped with a thick, creamy layer of bechamel.
+Sometimes made with potato or zucchini instead of eggplant.

-• Fava: Fava is not, as one might assume, made of fava beans.
+Fava: Not made of fava beans, despite the name.
 Fava is made of split yellow peas and resembles a bright yellow hummus.
-It’s served with lemon, onions, olive oil, and parsley.
+Served with lemon, onions, olive oil, and parsley.

-• Saganaki -If you like cheese, you’re going to fall in love with saganaki.
+Saganaki: If you like cheese, you are going to fall hard for saganaki.
 We ended up ordering it as a starter before almost every meal.

-• Tzatziki: A Greek menu staple, tzatziki sauce is a creamy, tangy cucumber dip made with Greek yogurt that accompanies souvlaki, pita bread, dolmades, keftedes, and other dishes.
+Tzatziki: A creamy, tangy cucumber dip made with Greek yogurt that accompanies souvlaki, pita bread, dolmades, and just about everything else.

-• Greek Salad: Yes, I know, you’ve had a Greek Salad before, but you probably havent had it prepared the “right” way — how the Greeks prepare it.
-A traditional Greek salad (also called Horiatiki) includes tomato, cucumber, green pepper, red onion, Kalamata olives, and a large brick of feta cheese.
+Greek Salad (Horiatiki): You have had a Greek salad before, but probably not prepared the way the Greeks actually do it.
+A traditional Horiatiki includes tomato, cucumber, green pepper, red onion, Kalamata olives, and a full brick of feta cheese.
+No shredded lettuce, no dressing beyond olive oil.

-• Souvlaki—The most typical version of souvlaki is lamb.
-Chunks of lamb are marinated in lemon and olive oil.
-Then, they’re grilled with onions.
-They’re often served with rice or pita and eaten alongside a Greek salad.
+Souvlaki: Chunks of lamb or pork marinated in lemon and olive oil, grilled with onions, served with pita and a Greek salad alongside.

 A 5 am Acropolis session means you need coffee before the city wakes up.
-Here are three reliable options:
+These three deliver:

-• Taf Coffee — One of the most respected specialty roasters in Greece.
-Rotating seasonal beans, serious baristas.
+Taf Coffee: One of the most respected specialty roasters in Greece.
+Rotating seasonal beans, serious baristas, and a quiet space that works well for editing between shoots.

-• Dope Roasting Co. — Hip industrial space, excellent espresso and pour-overs.
+Dope Roasting Co.: Hip industrial space with excellent espresso and pour-overs.
+Good light for a mid-morning break.

-• Little Tree Books & Coffee — Books, relaxed outdoor seating, and good coffee near the Acropolis.
+Little Tree Books & Coffee: Books, relaxed outdoor seating, and good coffee near the Acropolis.
+A fine place to decompress after a morning shoot.

 The Agora from the Acropolis